Want to upgrade to Ubuntu 20.04? In this post we show you how (but spoiler: it’s not difficult.)

-Before you go any further (whenever you choose to) be sure to backup any important files, system settings, dot files, or critical content.
-It also helps to keep some ‘rescue’ media to hand should things go wrong.
-You never know.
+Before you do anything though be sure to backup any important files, system settings, dot files, critical content, and similar.
+It also helps to keep some ‘rescue’ media to hand should things go wrong — it’s unlikely, but it’s best to be prepared.

 How to Upgrade to Ubuntu 20.04